3.2 Options Controlling the Kind of Output

 Compilation can involve up to four stages: preprocessing, compilation

 proper, assembly and linking, always in that order.
-The first three
+GCC is capable of

 For any given input file, the file name suffix determines what kind of

 compilation is done: